postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

   <li>Click the <b>Use this template</b> button to summon the <b>Customization options</b> screen.</li>
 </ol>

-This screen lists what Postman created for you—collection, environment, and monitor settings.
-You can configure your own monitor settings in the "CONFIGURATION OPTIONS" section.
+This screen lists what Postman will create for you as part of this template and some configuration options available to you.
+The values you enter are saved as environment variables.
+Make sure you fill all the fields as these values might be crucial to the template working properly.

 <ol start="3">
   <li>To configure your monitor, select how often you want the monitor to run and enter the URL you want to monitor in "CONFIGURATION OPTIONS" section.</li>